Compute

 3. Click Create Secret.

-Set the parameters listed in Table 1.
+Configure the parameters as described in Table 1.

 Parameter